 Automatic Car Washes

 One of the easiest ways for your car to become filled with scratches is by using an automatic car wash.

 Brushes used in automatic car washes accumulate dirt from every car that passes through, creating a material filled with dirt and grit.

-This essentially acts as sandpaper against your paint which creates scratches and swirl marks all over the car.
+This essentially acts like sandpaper against your paint which creates scratches and swirl marks all over the car.

-Not only will it effect your paint, but they easily break parts of your car such as antennas and windshield wipers.
+Not only will it affect your paint, but they easily break parts of your car such as antennas and windshield wipers.
 The bristles wrap around the parts and snap them off.

 Even touchless car washes can cause scratches with their high-pressure streams of water.
 They can push dirt into your paint and scratch the surface.